 Do skin tags come off on their own?

-If you are looking to remove your skin tag, here are a number of natural remedies and over the counter medicinal options available if you would like to avoid paying doctors fees.
+If you are looking to remove your skin tag, here are a number of natural remedies and over the counter medicinal options available if you would like to avoid paying high doctor’s fees.

 How to remove a skin tag

-Since skin tags are painless and harmless there is no need to rush off to the doctor’s office to get it removed immediately.
-There are even several removal options to safely remove skin tags in the comfort of your home.
+Since skin tags are painless and harmless there is no need to rush off to the doctor’s office to get it removed.
+There are several removal options to safely remove skin tags in the comfort of your home.